 You can upgrade to their Personal plan for $4/month (billed yearly) to remove WordPress.com logo and advertising from your website.
 You also get a custom domain (such as www.yoursite.com).

 For $8/month (billed yearly) you can get additional design tools and extra storage.

 Because of the similarity in names, beginners often start with WordPress.com thinking they are getting the powerful WordPress.org software.
 After seeing the limitations, users often end up switching from WordPress.com to WordPress.org to have more features and control over their website.

-Blogger is a free blog hosting service.
-Acquired by Google in 2003, it offers a quick and easy way to create a blog for non-tech-savvy users.
+Blogger is a free blogging service by Google.
+It offers a quick and easy way to create a blog for non-tech-savvy users.

 - Blogger is free.